Chocolate Avocado Quinoa Muffins (Vegan)

 Wait until they cool down a bit and eat them all serve and share =).

-I do recommend storing a few of these in the fridge overnight as their refrigerated texture is awesome and delicious.
+I do recommend storing a few of these in the fridge overnight as their texture gets better overtime in the fridge.

 These are seriously delicious.
 Chewy outside with a moist inside, a real healthy treat!